OliverLevy/raw-diet-calculator/README.md

-This is a raw meat diet calculator for dogs
+This is a raw meat diet calculator for dogs to be used for a doggy daycare that sells raw meat.